-Back on board Coral Expeditions I, enjoy spectacular views over lunch while continuing to Recherche Bay.
-Cruise the bay aboard Explorer - a specially designed excursion vessel for landfall - and disembark for a scenic hike with the Expedition Leader and Parks and Wildlife Ranger on the famed South Coast Track.
+Back on board, enjoy spectacular views over lunch while continuing to Recherche Bay.
+Cruise the bay aboard Xplorer - a specially designed excursion vessel for landfall - and disembark for a scenic hike with the expedition leader and Parks and Wildlife Ranger on the famed South Coast Track.
 Walk along the picturesque beach to see landmarks such as the Cockle Creek’s bronze southern right whale statue, and a signpost marking the most southerly point in Australia accessible by motor vehicle.

 Days6-7: Tasmanian Wilderness World Heritage Area